 In 2016, Nicole won the title of Mrs. Illinois International, and in 2018, went on to win the title of Mrs. USA Universe.
 Nicole was honored to be chosen to represent the United States of America in Cebu, Philippines at the 12th Annual Mrs. Universe Pageant where she placed First Runner Up out of 88 contestants from all over the world.
 She also was deeply honored to win the 2018 Mrs. Universe Humanitarian Award for her work within her community.

 Nicole has an extensive professional performance and dance background having danced with the AFL’s Chicago Rush and the NBA’s Chicago Bulls from 2001-2010.
 Through those experiences, she’s become comfortable serving as a spokesperson and ambassador for many international companies.
 She is a proud graduate of The School of the Art Institute of Chicago, earning a Bachelor’s degree in Studio Fine Arts and Art History.
 In addition, Nicole has earned a degree in Science and Dental Hygiene from Kennedy King & University of Illinois at Chicago: College of Dentistry.

-Most recently, Nicole was featured in the book “Beyond the Interview: A 52 Week Guide of Inspiration,” as one of the top interviews of the year from The Whitney Reynolds Show.
+Most recently, Nicole was included on the 2020 list for “Top 15 Most Influential Women in Pageantry.”
 She also was named one of Chicago’s “Most Inspiring People” by Voyage Chicago Magazine.
 This past fall, Nicole was chosen to speak on the 2019 Lucy Hobbs Project “Healthy Me” Panel.